Connect with us

 One World Trade Center was designed by David Childs and developed by the Port Authority of New York and New Jersey.
 Other designers were Hill International and The Louis Berger Group.
 WSP Cantor Seinuk was the structural engineer for the project, while Tishman Construction was the main contractor.

-The project was completed at a cost of $3.9 billion.
+The project was completed for $3.9 billion.

 2. Central Park Tower